 Limit the stressors in your life, leave early so that you can arrive on time, and show some compassion.

-These small tips can help not only make you a better person, but they can save you from a life of grief when someone may be injured by your actions.
+These small tips can help not only make you a better person but can save you from a life of grief when someone may be injured by your actions.

 Think about it, It’s Vital!

 Contact a personal injury attorney in Atlanta today to learn more.